sagewoodard/sagewoodard/README.md

 - 👋 Hi, I’m @sagewoodard.
 B.S. in CS, Dec 2023
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development and robotics
 - 🌱 I’m currently learning Unity
 - 📫 How to reach me www.linkedin.com/in/sagewoodard